JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Facades.md

 Component Key
 -------------------

-Each Component (CSM) are registered into the facade using a [UniqueKey](../apidocs/org/jrebirth/af/api/key/UniqueKey.html), there are 2 options:
+Each Component (b-CSM) are registered into the facade using a [UniqueKey](../apidocs/org/jrebirth/af/api/key/UniqueKey.html), there are 2 options:

 * [ClassKey](#ClassKey)
 * [MultitonKey](#MultitonKey)